1g0rrr/SimpleAutomation/Business.md

 # Future

 A general purpose two-armed robot to automate tedious labour in small and medium-sized businesses.
+It can solder, glue, paint, do cable management, assemble into the case, work with tools, do quality check, pack, sort and control other machines.

 <img src="https://github.com/user-attachments/assets/e856b9e8-f089-46fa-a32c-edd7e769fc44" width="600">

-# Take advantage
+# How to get

 If you have repetitive manual tasks in your work, contact us so we can help you automate them and grow your business.

-Fill the quick form and we contact you back: https://forms.gle/PHdRyp4vDFGtGWfw7
+Fill the quick form to be added to the waitlist: https://forms.gle/PHdRyp4vDFGtGWfw7

 Or reach out us at X https://x.com/ihorbeaver